lucasaugustomcc/project1-data-modeling-with-postgres/README.md

-# project1-data-modeling-with-postgress
+# Data Modeling with Postgres
-Projetct for the Udacity Data Engineering Nanodregree
+Project 1 for the Udacity Data Engineering Nanodregree